Tim Dini

 From there, it can be read by exponentially more people, not to mention being seen by those people who link their Facebook to their other social media accounts such as Twitter and LinkedIn.

+If it was a positive comment, your business can benefit.
+But if it was a negative comment, your business can be damaged, in some cases seriously.
 For the most part, if you run your business well and do everything you can to take care of your customers, the occasional bad social media comment will be buried by the overwhelming amount of positive comments.

+It’s almost inevitable that somebody at some point is going to have a negative experience with your business.
 Given the immediate access people have today to social commentary sites, they may say something on Facebook or Twitter.
+But if most of your other customers are raving about you, it shouldn’t be much of a problem.

+The problem comes when you start to see a growing number of negative comments.
 These can help you identify a problem with your business that you can correct right away, but if social media is flooded with complaints about your business, it’s nearly impossible to put that particular genie back into the bottle."

 "And Then I Yelped …"